julienraffaud/GMM/README.md

 ### Application to Finance: ###

-Armed with an idea of the PDFs behind a time series, one can make better informed decisions about matters such as hedging (ex: moving from a low volatility state to a high volatility state would all else equal favour a long vega/convexity position), as well as portfolio allocation between risky (high vol) and safe (low vol) assets.
+Armed with an idea of the PDFs behind a time series, one can make better informed decisions about things like hedging (ex: moving from a low volatility state to a high volatility state would all else equal favour a long vega/convexity position), as well as portfolio allocation between risky (high vol) and safe (low vol) assets.